Shrek (character): Internet memes

-On social media sites, Shrek is portrayed in a variety of Internet memes.
+On social media sites, Shrek is portrayed in a variety of Internet memes, and the Smash Mouth song "All Star" also became a meme as a result of the first Shrek film.
 Shrek's popularity is attributed to "ShrekChan", an imageboard that existed between 2012 and 2014.
 Fans of Shrek on the imageboard were known as "brogres", a play off of "bronies" that refers to members of the My Little Pony fandom, and memes often involved graphic material including sex, drugs, and violence for their shock value.
 Most infamous was the "Shrek is love, Shrek is life" meme, an animated video made through Source Filmmaker where Shrek engages in anal sex with a young boy who worships the ogre.
-The Atlantic writer David Sims compared this phenomenon to the Shrek franchise, saying: "it's symbolic of so many things we briefly loved before quickly realizing their emptiness."
+The Atlantic writer David Sims compared this phenomenon to the Shrek franchise, saying "it's symbolic of so many things we briefly loved before quickly realizing their emptiness."

-The Smash Mouth song "All Star" also became a meme, as a result of the first Shrek film.